Rory80Hz/rory80hz.github.io/_posts/2015-01-21-api-principles.md

   feature: api-principles.jpg
 ---

 Below is a copy and paste job from a project I worked on where we wanted to get across some guiding principles for everyone.
 The format is based on the Open Design Proposals idea from Austin Bingham, that I got us to adopt on the project.
 More on that some other time.
+It was put together by myself and the most excellent [Will Hamill](http://www.willhamill.com), most likely the bits you think are good are Will's work.

 # 0015 - API Design Principles